PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Essential Jig Fishing Equipment

-Quick Answer: Jig fishing requires a 7' to 7'6" medium-heavy rod, high-speed reel (7:1 ratio minimum), and 15-20 lb fluorocarbon line for optimal performance.
+Quick Answer: Jig fishing requires a 7' to 7'6" medium-heavy rod, a high-speed reel with at least a 7:1 gear ratio, and properly matched line for the conditions you're fishing.

 Rod Selection

-A quality jig rod needs enough backbone for solid hooksets but sensitivity to detect subtle bites.
+A quality jig rod balances backbone for solid hooksets with sensitivity to detect subtle bites.
+Fast action tips transmit strikes immediately while the mid-section provides the power to drive hooks home and control fish during fights.

 BEST VALUE